GoogleChrome/developer.chrome.com/site/en/docs/web-platform/popover-api/index.md

 [`popover`](/docs/web-platform/popover-api/popover-property)
 : Turns an element into a popover.
 DOM definition of the HTML [`popover`](/docs/web-platform/popover-api/popover-attribute) attribute.

-`onpopovershow`
-: Event handler property for the [`popovershow`](/docs/web-platform/popover-api/popovershow-event) event, fired on the popover when it is shown.

-`onpopoverhide`
+`onbeforetoggle`
-: Event handler property for the [`popoverhide`](/docs/web-platform/popover-api/popoverhide-event) event, fired on the popover when it is dismissed.
+: Event handler property for the [`beforetoggle`](/docs/web-platform/popover-api/beforetoggle-event) event, fired on the popover when it is toggled.

 Instance methods: